orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 `.is_equivalent = a.self.traverse.is_orbit(b.self.traverse))` Basically: does there exist a single connection between the two?
 - Then homotopy equivalent, when a particular perspective allows to collapse some ray to a single point/empty.
 	- [ ] Can collapse a loop to a single point in the case of homotopy equivalence.
 The only thing that would prevent you from doing so is some notion, on the level of another intersecting hypergraph at the vertices, that there should be something in between
-	- [ ] collapse tonpoint, then point could have dinstinguishability that there's something there, or not, or by interactioon in a certain wau
-- "Hyperdistance Oracles in hypergraphs" seems obvious from the perspective of Ray? ; it's just traversing `.self` from some perspective instead of other things.

 `.none` Many ways of phrasing this ; "it's explored/.../branched but dies", ..., "looked at, then ignored".
 - none: initial direct to terminal, no vertex in between. & reference none for "select none"
 - Like that you can also conceptualize multiple steps of none, initial -> initial -> initial -> terminal